 Good to know: Tickets for the Alhambra sell out months in advance, so keep this in mind when you book your trip to Granada.
 Also, make sure you always buy your ticket from an authorized website, such as the official site of the Alhambra, in order not to get scammed or overpay

 Set in the deep south of Andalucia in Spain, the city of Cordoba is a real hidden gem.
 Forget about Seville and Granada, beautiful as they are, and visit Cordoba for some of the best Moorish architecture in the world, set amongst the lush and fragrant orange trees and exotic palms.

-Cordoba is home to the breathtaking Mezquita (mosque-cathedral), with it’s long and fascinating Christian and Moorish history.
-Much of ancient Cordoba, including royal palaces and the atmospheric Jewish quarter have been standing here since the 8th century.
+Cordoba is home to the breathtaking Mezquita (mosque-cathedral), with its long and fascinating Christian and Moorish history.
+Much of ancient Cordoba, including royal palaces and the atmospheric Jewish quarter, have been standing here since the 8th century.

-Alongside the masterpiece of the Mezquita is the Real Alcazar, home to Spanish royalty through the ages, and a beautiful lush and symmetrical garden where sunlight sparkles off the trickling rills and fountains, always a feature of Moorish gardens.
+Alongside the masterpiece of the Mezquita is the Real Alcazar, home to Spanish royalty through the ages, and a beautifully lush and symmetrical garden where sunlight sparkles off the trickling rills and fountains, always a feature of Moorish gardens.

-Wander the tangle of cobbled streets, surrounded by historic buildings and colourful courtyards to find hidden corners and shady squares.
+Wander the tangle of cobbled streets, surrounded by historic buildings and colorful courtyards to find hidden corners and shady squares.
 Try the local sherry-like wine, Montilla, with tapas whilst watching a live Flamenco show, which will captivate you with the passion of the music and intricate moves of the dancers.